 If signs of diabetes are discovered during your visit, don't worry.
 We'll explain the next steps to take, to ensure the best possible outcome.
 Our goal is to provide top-notch eye care delivered with a smile for all of our patients.

-To schedule your eye exam, call Honest Eye Doctor in East Round Rock today!
+To schedule your eye exam, call Honest Eye Doctor in Palm Valley Round Rock today!

 How often do I need an eye exam?